 For Women: The MARA Project

-We understand many women in custody have had complex and traumatic life experiences.
-Our diverse team has extensive experience in complex support.
+Understand many women in custody have had complex and traumatic life experiences.
+Our diverse team has decades of experience in complex support.

-We ensure our practice is holistic and women centred, so women are active participants in their own support.
+Ensure our practice is holistic and women-centred, and that the women are active participants in their own support.

-We acknowledge the large number of women in the justice system who are Aboriginal and Torres Strait Islander, and we employ a cultural advisor to ensure we connect to community in the most appropriate ways.
+Acknowledge the large number of women in the justice system who are Aboriginal and Torres Strait Islander people, and we ensure we connect to community respectfully

 Contact The MARA Project